Note: This chapter contains language that was revised based on the Bipartisan Budget Act of 2018. View the revisions (PDF - 582 KB).

 Form 5A: Services Provided:

-Official documentation of the required and additional health services (See Chapter 4: Required and Additional Health Services) included in a health center’s HRSA-approved scope of project, and their corresponding mode(s) of service delivery.
-This form is contained in the health center’s folder in EHB.
+Official documentation of the required and additional health services (Refer to Chapter 4: Required and Additional Health Services) included in a health center’s HRSA-approved scope of project, and their corresponding mode(s) of service delivery.
+This form is contained in the health center’s HRSA folder.
 (Scope of Project)

 Form 5B: Service Sites:

-Official documentation of the service delivery sites (see Service Site (PDF - 224 KB)) included in a health center’s HRSA-approved scope of project.
-This form is contained in the health center’s folder in EHB.
+Official documentation of the service delivery sites (refer to Service Site (PDF - 224 KB)) included in a health center’s HRSA-approved scope of project.
+This form is contained in the health center’s folder.
 (Scope of Project)

 Limited English Proficiency (LEP):